brylex418/concourse-s3-demo/README.md

 # You will need the following:

- - S3 or S3 comptabile storage that supports versioning
+ - REAL S3 or S3 comptabile storage that supports versioning

  - aws cli

-## Ensure that versioning is set ont the bucket and if not set it
+## Ensure that versioning is set on the bucket and if not set it

 `aws s3api --endpoint-url https://<s3 location>:9021 get-bucket-versioning --bucket <bucket-name>`